This article explains how you can send false spam positives and false spam negatives to Proofpoint for further analysis.

 This option will quarantine (into the Audit folder) any message (<200K) marked as Not Spam that is also not being quarantined by any other rule.

-Navigate to Groups and Users / Users and place checkmarks next to each user who will use this feature.
+Navigate to Groups and Users / Users and select the checkbox next to each user who will use this feature.

-For performance reasons, we do not recommend enabling Audit Messages for all users.
+For performance reasons, we do not recommend that you enable Audit Messages for all users.
 If you do decide to enable it for all users, do so on Groups and Users / Global.

 If this link does not appear in your digest, check the following: